bojanpopic/developer.joomlatools.com/framework/template-system.md

 ```
 There also `base://` and `root://` url schemes which load the base url and root url of your application, respectively.

 ## Summing Up

 We've taken a high level look at the Joomlatools template system.
 With a solid understanding of these fundamental pieces you can
-easily gain inside into what's happening in those templates.
+easily gain insight into what's happening in those templates.
 You can also customize all of the Joomlatools extensions and
 add information that you want to see.